Zamicol/emacs/README.md

 # emacs
-Personal emacs settings files
+Personal emacs setting files

 ##Installation
 Clone the repo and move it to ~/.emacs.d

-On first run it wil install package dependencies.
+On first run it should install package dependencies.